rien333/numbersense-vae/thesis/README.md

 Firstly, an ability to subitize emerged as an implicitly learned skill.
-Second of all, the learned encoding scheme indicates support for encoding numerosities without resorting to counting schemes relying to cumaltative (objective) area, and conversly encodes cumaltative area without using numerisity information, in accordance with previous (other?) comparables artificial models (Stoianov and Zorzi 2012).
+Second of all, the learned encoding scheme indicates support for encoding numerosities without resorting to counting schemes relying to cumulative (objective) area, and conversely encodes cumulative area without using numerosity information, in accordance with previous (other?) comparable artificial models (Stoianov and Zorzi 2012).
-However, more research is needed to asses , as more proteries of input need to be varied (such as visual variation and the distribution of variables ), there is room for improvement in the VAE's reconstrional abilities, i.e. efficiency of coding scheme.
-These two problems also indicate room for improvent in the subitizing classification task, which has the additional improvement of solving the class imbalance problem.
-Nevertheless, visual numerisoity-like skills have emerged during the training of the VAE, showning the overall ability to percieve numerisoty within the subitizing range without using information provided by visual features other than quantitiy.
-We can thus speak of a fairly abstract sense of number, as the qualitive analysis of the encoding yielded promosing results over a large variation of images, whereby espcially abstracttion in regard to scale has been demonstrated.
+However, more research is needed to asses , as more properties of input need to be varied (such as visual variation and the distribution of variables ), there is room for improvement in the VAE's reconstructional abilities, i.e. efficiency of coding scheme.
+These two problems also indicate room for improvement in the subitizing classification task, which has the additional improvement of solving the class imbalance problem.
+Nevertheless, visual numerosity-like skills have emerged during the training of the VAE, showing the overall ability to perceive numerosity within the subitizing range without using information provided by visual features other than quantity.
+We can thus speak of a fairly abstract sense of number, as the qualitative analysis of the encoding yielded promising results over a large variation of images, whereby especially abstraction in regard to scale has been demonstrated.

 References
 ==========